susanev/uw-stars-cse/exploring-cs/lessons/week1/readme.md

 * Join our [slack team](https://cse-stars.slack.com)

 ## Goals
-* Learn about the course and your classmates
+* Learn about the course and expectations
 * Start learning the fundamentals of programming
 * Practice using the reference
 * Understand and be able to write code to draw shapes, and use different colors